richardeakin/Cinder-Dart/dart-runtime/README.md

 ### Dart runtime libs

 This folder contains binaries and header files needed to embed the [dart][dartlang] runtime in a C / C++ app.
 It is meant to be used with [Cinder-Dart](https://github.com/richardeakin/Cinder-Dart).
-Currently only OS X binaries built with libc++ / 64bit are included.
+Below are instructions for how to rebuild binaries for OS X and Windows Desktop.

 Here are google's [checkout][checkout] and [build][build] instructions.